The Ideal Membership Problem and Abelian Groups: Preliminaries

-where $\delta_{v_j}(x_{i_j})$ are indicator polynomials, i.e.\ equal to 1 when $x_{i_j}=v_j$ and 0 when $x_{i_j}\in D\setminus\{v_j\}$; polynomials $\prod_{a\in D}(x_{i_k}-a)$ force variables to take values in $D$ and will be called the {\emph{domain polynomials}}.
 Including a domain polynomial for each variable has the advantage that it ensures that the ideals generated by our systems of polynomials are radical (see Lemma 8.19 of \cite{becker93grobner}).
+Hence, by Weak and Strong Nullstellensatz, we have the following properties.